-- Includes the consulting fees charged to the Company by David Kelsch Consulting Ltd. and a related business. - Includes the consulting fees charged to the Company by Drechsler Consulting Ltd. - Includes the accounting and administrative services charged to the Company by Linda Knight. - Includes charges to the Company by Archer Cathro for administrative personnel.
+- Includes the consulting fees charged to the Company by Dave Kelsch Consulting and a related business. - Includes the consulting fees charged to the Company by Drechsler Consulting Ltd. - Includes the accounting and administrative services charged to the Company by Linda Knight.